Is Audio Interface Same As Headphone Amp? Answered & Explained!

 If you’ve been researching headphones, you’ve no doubt come across headphone amps.
 But aren’t they already built into audio interfaces?
 In this article, I’ll explain what each is and when you might need them.

 Many audio interfaces function as headphone amps.
 However, headphone amps cannot serve as an audio interface.
 Instead, headphone amps are most often used when you want to use more than one pair of headphones or when you need more power/volume.
-Most home studio producers will find an audio interface more than capable of handling their audio playback needs.
-This way, you can save money on equipment and invest it somewhere more important.

 Reasons To Pick An Audio Interface